Meet Ehsan

 Instructor, UBC Future Global Leaders

-headshot of Ehsan Banayan Esfahani
+Headshot of Ehsan Banayan Esfahani.

 The program is designed to challenge you, spark your curiosity, and provide you with a strong foundation that will help you succeed in future studies and career choices.